firdasafridi/gocrypt/README.md

 ## The package supported:

 ### **DES3** — Triple Data Encryption Standard
-The AES cipher is the current U.S. government standard for all software, and is recognized worldwide.
+The AES cipher is the current U.S. government standard for all software and is recognized worldwide.

 ### **AES** — Advanced Encryption Standard
 The DES ciphers are primarily supported for PBE standard that provides the option of generating an encryption key based on a passphrase.